Aysheaiidae: Palaeobiology

 Aysheaia is known from the Burgess Shale, a diverse deep-water escarpment biota with many different genera of most phyla from the time.
 It is often found associated with sponges, which may suggest it fed on them, however this is unclear.
 Hadranax is from the less diverse Sirius Passet, a deepwater habitat located near an oxygen minimum zone.
 It likely was a benthic predator using its long appendages to feel for and capture prey, which may have consisted of small arthropods.
 Palaeocampa, in contrast to other aysheaiids, lived in brackish to freshwater environments in Mazon Creek and Montceau-les-Mines, alongside amphibians, fish and a wide range of invertebrates including onychophorans.
 Its toxic, ridged spines likely deterred predators, but as no mouth is preserved the rest of its ecology is uncertain.
 The Soom Shale aysheaiid also is of unclear ecology, but it was likely benthic as shown by the morphology.
 It dwelled in a cold southern ocean basin with periods of anoxic water, alongside a low-diversity community mostly consisting of arthropods and chordates.

+Phylogeny

+Phylogeny of Panarthropoda and lobopodians after Knecht et al. 2025: